-The three original members of Rush were Geddy Lee, Alex Lifeson and John Rutsey.
+The three founding members of Rush were Jeff Jones, Alex Lifeson and John Rutsey.
 Jones was quickly replaced by Geddy Lee.
 They were a decent if generic rock band with some definite promise.
 Then Rutsey left the band because he could not handle the rigors of the touring schedule.
 The next album, Fly By Night introduced the new drummer Neil Peart.
 Not only is he pretty much the consummate rock drummer, but he wrote the band's lyrics.
 Goodbye cutesy songs like "I Need Some Love", hello prog rock history.
-Rush became famous for their concept albums, their evolutionary style and their incredibly deep lyrics.
+Rush became famous for their concept albums, evolutionary style and incredibly deep lyrics.
 They continued the beard-growing process with the next few albums after Peart joined, with 2112 often being considered their first true classic.

 Sevendust's first album featured raw production, more simple melodies, more aggressive vocals, and an overall much different sound.
 With Home, they experimented with more melodies, but still maintained the simple aggression of their debut.
 It wasn't until the band's third album, Animosity, when they found their signature melodic sound.